openhab/org.openhab.binding.zwave/doc/qubino/onoffthermo2_0_0.md

 ### Parameter 45:  Antifreeze

 Antifreeze
-Set value determines at which temperature the device will be turned on even (if the thermostat was manually set to off).

-Values:
-• default value 50 (5.0 °C)
-• -125 - 545
-• 1000 - Antifreeze functionality disabled

-**NOTE1: Antifreeze is activated only in heating mode and it uses hysteresis of ±0.5°C.
-NOTE2: If configuration parameter 78 (Scale selection) is set to Celsius, then valid interval is -125 – 125 (-12.5 °C – 12.5 °C, resolution 0.1 °C)
-NOTE3: If configuration parameter 78 (Scale selection) is set to Fahrenheit, then valid interval is 95 – 545 (9.5 °F – 54.5 °F, resolution 0.1 °F)
-NOTE4: If configuration parameter 78 (Scale selection) is set to Fahrenheit, note that Fahrenheit values will be converted to Celsius degrees.
-Due to conversion algorithm please be advised that configuration value could drift when converting values back and forth.**
+<p&gtSet value determines at which temperature the device will be turned on even (if the thermostat was manually set to off).<br /&gt</p&gt <p&gtValues:<br /&gt• default value 50 (5.0 °C)<br /&gt• -125 - 545<br /&gt• 1000 - Antifreeze functionality disabled</p&gt <p&gt<strong&gtNOTE1: Antifreeze is activated only in heating mode and it uses hysteresis of ±0.5°C.<br /&gtNOTE2: If configuration parameter 78 (Scale selection) is set to Celsius, then valid interval is -125 – 125 (-12.5 °C – 12.5 °C, resolution 0.1 °C)<br /&gtNOTE3: If configuration parameter 78 (Scale selection) is set to Fahrenheit, then valid interval is 95 – 545 (9.5 °F – 54.5 °F, resolution 0.1 °F)<br /&gtNOTE4: If configuration parameter 78 (Scale selection) is set to Fahrenheit, note that Fahrenheit values will be converted to Celsius degrees.
+Due to conversion algorithm please be advised that configuration value could drift when converting values back and forth. </strong&gt </p&gt
 Values in the range -125 to 1000 may be set.

 The manufacturer defined default value is ```50```.